-Published by Law Business Research Ltd 87 Lancaster Road London, W11 1QQ, UK Tel: +44 20 3708 4199 Fax: +44 20 7229 6910
+Published by Law Business Research Ltd 87 Lancaster Road London, W11 1QQ, UK Tel: +44 20 3780 4147 Fax: +44 20 7229 6910

-© Law Business Research Ltd 2016 No photocopying without a CLA licence.
-First published 2015 Second edition ISSN 2058-5594 The information provided in this publication is general and may not apply in a specific situation.
+© Law Business Research Ltd 2018 No photocopying without a CLA licence.
+First published 2015 Fourth edition ISBN 978-1-78915-073-5 The information provided in this publication is general and may not apply in a specific situation.
 Legal advice should always be sought before taking any legal action based on the information provided.
 This information is not intended to create, nor does receipt of it constitute, a lawyer-client relationship.
 The publishers and authors accept no responsibility for any acts or omissions contained herein.
-Although the information provided is accurate as of March 2016, be advised that this is a developing area.
+The information provided was verified between February and March 2018.
+Be advised that this is a developing area.